pizeroLOL/Magic-Pouch/README.md

 # Magic-Pouch
-A magic mod pack based on ATM:all the magic.
+A magic modpack based on ATM:all the magic.